Why study this course

 This course includes the opportunity to take a year of industrial placement between your second and third years of academic study.
 With this option we will support you in finding a placement that will allow you to experience at first- hand, a professional working environment.
 If you are successful in securing a placement you will be paid a salary and will enhance your employability skills through direct experience of working in business, industry or the public sector.

-Note that if Chartered status is important to you, a Cardiff MEng course may offer a quicker, more direct route than this BEng course.
+If Chartered status is important to you, an MEng course may offer a quicker, more direct route than this BEng course.

 - The opportunity to follow a sandwich year in industry is also available if you choose the relevant five-year MEng degree option